MCiret/P11_Upgrade/README.rst

         - If the account is created, user is redicted to home page.
         - Else if the account is not created (email already exists or wrong password) the page is redisplayed and a message informs user of the reason why.

-    2.2) Unlogged user on account creation page (see 2.1) could use the lnik "Cliquez ici pour vous connecter..." to access the account login page.
+    2.2) Unlogged user on account creation page (see 2.1) could use the link "Cliquez ici pour vous connecter..." to access the account login page.

         - If the user is logged, he is redicted to home page.
         - Else if the user is not logged (wrong email or password) the page is redisplayed and a message informs user of the problem.